CSCfi/sda-uploader/README.md

 ```
 pip install pyinstaller

-pyinstaller --onefile crypt4gh_gui/crypt4gh_gui.py
+pyinstaller --noconsole --onefile sdagui.py
 ```

-This has been tested on Linux and Windows.
+This has been tested on Linux, Mac and Windows.

-To run the executable on Linux:
+To run the executable on Linux and Mac:
 ```
-./crypt4gh_gui
+./sdagui
 ```

 To run the executable on Windows:
-- Double click on `crypt4gh_gui.exe` or run the following in `cmd`:
+- Double click on `sdagui.exe` or run the following in `cmd`:
 ```
-crypt4gh_gui.exe
+sdagui.exe
 ```